RomanPilyushin/RealView/README.md

 # TheShapeFixer Class Explanation

-The `TheShapeFixer` class is a utility in Java designed to validate and repair 2D shapes represented as sequences of connected points.
+The `TheShapeFixer` class designed to validate and repair 2D shapes represented as sequences of connected points.
 It ensures that shapes meet specific criteria to be considered valid polygons and provides methods to correct invalid shapes when possible.

 ## Overview